tent/libattic/docs/overview.md

 provides a means of storing encrypted files in tent posts.

 ## Keys
+Libattic uses keys for encrypting unspecified data and other keys.

 ### Master Key

 Each user has a generated *master key* that is used to encrypt *file